We are proud of our flexible personnel policy

 The foundation for our cooperation within the company is a positive view of human nature, which is influenced by trust.
 We believe that employees are fundamentally self-motivated.
 They enjoy the effort of putting their skills to use and are happy to take on responsibilities.
 Read more at "A foundation of trust".

 We see it as our job to create the conditions in which employees can grow and learn in their own way.
-Personalized working hours and leave, part-time positions (a good 45 % of all permanent employees work part-time and the trend is growing), childcare in the VAUDE Kinderhaus and trust-based working hours (approx.150 employees and the trend is rising) are only a few offers that help our employees live their lives as they wish while staying healthy and productive.
+Personalized working hours and leave, part-time positions (about 46 % of all permanent employees work part-time, 15 % of management), childcare in the VAUDE Kinderhaus and trust-based working hours (approx.150 employees and the trend is rising) are only a few offers that help our employees live their lives as they wish while staying healthy and productive.

 Full-time employees at VAUDE work 40 hours a week.
 Anything less than this is classified as part-time work and paid in proportion to a full-time salary.